kaljitism/Data-Structures-and-Algorithms-Dart/README.md

 ![Static Badge](https://img.shields.io/badge/Dart%20-%20light%20blue) ![GitHub Repo stars](https://img.shields.io/github/stars/kaljitism/Data-Structures-and-Algorithms-Dart) ![GitHub commit activity (branch)](https://img.shields.io/github/commit-activity/y/kaljitism/Data-Structures-and-Algorithms-Dart)

-Implementation of Data Strcutures and Algorithms in Dart.
+A repository which contains Implementation of Data Strcutures and Algorithms in Dart.

+## What is an Algorithm?

+`**f: I => O**`

+An algorithm is defined as a function which maps arbitrary sized input to fixed sized output.
+The function could be a single step or a series of steps.
+It can be applied just once, in iteration or under recursion.

+An algorithm has to be -
+1. Correct
+2. Effecient

+### Correctness